bilal0312/bilal0312/README.md

-- 👋 Hi, I’m @bilal0312
+- Hi, I’m @bilal0312
-- 👀 I’m interested in NLP for conversational AI production.
+- I'm expert in ASR and NLP for various AI production.
-- 🌱 I’m currently learning NLP, NLU, NLG.
 - 💞️ I’m looking to collaborate on these tech.